MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 1. In each of the Default Transaction Rate Types fields, enter or select a rate type.

-If you’re not using Multicurrency Management, make the following selections:
+If you're not using Multicurrency Management, make the following selections:

 | **Field**  | **Selection** |
 |------------|---------------|